 Wrike offers so many features in the realm of task management, like spreadsheet view, sub-tasks, milestones, and task dependencies, that making and tracking tasks is extremely easy and fluid.
 Overall, it scored 4.6/5 for task management, the third-highest out of all of the software we tested and higher than Jira.
 It scored a perfect 5/5 for data visualization, (see picture below from our testing) as did Jira.

-Wrike Pricing vs Jira Pricing
+Wrike pricing vs Jira pricing

-These plans are steeper than Jira's $7.75 and $14.25 plans, especially when you factor in the five-user minimum.
-Jira is an overall better value product when looking at price.
+These plans are steeper than Jira’s $7.75 and $15.25 per user, per month plans, especially when you factor in the five-user minimum.
+Jira is an overall better value product when looking at price, scoring 4.2/5 for value for money compared to Wrike’s 3.5/5.

-Is Wrike Better than Jira?
+Is Wrike better than Jira?

 Wrike is around the same level as Jira, as they have around the same amount of shortcomings.
-Both aren't great at automation, and while Jira falls short on collaboration, Wrike offers great support for teams to communicate.
-On the flipside, Wrike's price is a bit steeper than Jira, putting them around the same level in the end.
+Both aren’t great for building automations and while Jira falls short on collaboration, Wrike offers great support for teams to communicate.
+Wrike scores 3.3/5 for collaboration overall to Jira’s 2/5 and includes a project message board on all of its plans, whereas Jira does not offer this.

 Pros